Dabronzo/DJFlamingo/README.md

 #### Create Gig

 - Is the page that contains the form to create a gig.
-The form has a few placeholders to make it easy to understand the fields and also some fields with specific datatypes are arranged to facilitate the usage.
-By the end of the form a button “Create” will validate the gig and redirect the user to the main page.
-Due to the database design each gig has to have a name and unique, only the field “info” can be set as empty.
-Any problems with the validation the website will display an error message and redirect to the form keeping the previous entered data to correction
+The form has a few placeholders to navigate fields easily, additionally some fields with specific data types are arranged to facilitate the usage.
+At the end of the form, the button “Create” will validate the gig and redirect the user to the main page.
+Due to the database design, each gig has to have an unique name, only the field “info” can be set as empty.
+If there are any problems with the validation, the website will display an error message and redirect to the form, while keeping the previously typed data to make the correction easier.

 <br/>
 <details>